Leucozonia

 Leucozonia is a genus of sea snails, marine gastropod mollusks in the family Fasciolariidae, the spindle snails, the tulip snails and their allies.

+Description

+The oval shell is subglobose.
+The spire is moderate.
+The aperture is oblong.
+The siphonal canal is short.
+The columella is subflexuous and shows small, oblique, unequal plaits.
+The outer lip is subacute, with a tooth or tubercle at the fore part.

 Species

 Species within the genus Leucozonia include: